srinathava/raspberry-pi-sleep-monitor/README.md

 Reboot.
 Note that the sleep monitor will automatically start after a reboot because /etc/rc.local is modified to automatically invoke it.

+### Connect the Masimo Rad 8 Oximeter to the Raspberry Pi

+You will need to ensure that the serial output format for the Oximeter is set to "AS1".
+From the manual, this is done by:

+    To access Level 3 parameters/measurements, hold down the Enter Button and press the Down Button for 5 seconds.
+After entering menu Level 3, use the Up or Down button to move between settings.

+When you see the top panel says "SEr", you will want to press `up` till the bottom panel says `AS1`.
+Then press `enter` to select that.

+**IMPORTANT**: Ensure that you only change this setting.
+Changing other settings can be a safety hazard and could compromise the functioning of the oximeter.

+Now connect the Oximeter to the Raspberry Pi using a serial to USB cable such as ["UGREEN USB 2.0 to RS232 DB9 Serial Cable Male A Converter Adapter..."](https://smile.amazon.com/gp/product/B00QUZY4WO/ref=oh_aui_detailpage_o04_s00?ie=UTF8&psc=1).
+Although this cable seems to work, I've found it doesn't really tighten nicely to the back of the Oximeter.
+If you know of a better cable, let me know.

 ## Using the sleep monitor

 Now from any other computer in the local network, navigate to: